Where did Kiwifruit originate from?

 Appearance and growth

 Kiwis are perennial, liana-like growing, deciduous creeping plants.
-With their extensive and wheel shape, the flowers of the Kiwi plant appear from June to July.
+With their extensive wheel shape, the flowers of the Kiwi plant appear from June to July.
 Its flowers hold snow-white and later yellowish petals with many golden-yellow stamens.

 Except for a few new varieties, the plants are dioecious; through this, they bear either purely male or purely female flowers.